 I know it sounds gross, but removing injured, diseased or unwanted anatomical parts is something we small animal veterinarians are good at.
 After all, we extract ovaries, uteruses, testicles and teeth almost every day.

 But sometimes the things that must go are less routinely removed.
-And sometimes these things are so visible and useful that their owners — or, in the case of animals, the pets’ owners — elect
+And sometimes these things are so visible and useful that their owners — or, in the case of animals, the pets’ owners — elect prosthetics to replace them.

 Many of you have seen such dogs running, tongues lolling, on "bionic" limbs.
 You might’ve even seen a cat, pony or dolphin with one or more of these special accoutrements.

 They’re so cool, right?

 They are!
 Which explains why prosthetically enhanced animals are often featured in the news.
 As the papers, blogs and pet sites like to say, they may have lost a limb, an eye or an ear, but what they no longer have will never diminish their will to live life to the fullest.
 Not when we have tools to make them look and feel whole again.